Brooks Adrenaline ASR 12 GTX Review Facts

 • Cushioned and comfortable

-This latest type of the Brooks Adrenaline ASR GTX features a upper of the GORE-TEX® which is both waterproof and highly breathable.
+This latest type of the Brooks Adrenaline ASR GTX features an upper of the GORE-TEX® which is both waterproof and highly breathable.
 Updates from the previous version include a segmented crash pad which provides a smoother ride.
-The outsole has also been improved for enhanced traction on more challenging terrain.
+The outsole has also been improved for enhanced traction on a more challenging terrain.
 A unique cushioning system caters to runners of all sizes and abilities and keeps feet feeling fresh.
 A midsole rollbar offers better control on uneven surfaces.
 The added stability also helps counterbalance overpronation.
 Runners who enjoy braving the great outdoors during inclement weather will be happy on all the weather-proofing and versatility that the footwear has to give.